o-x-e-y/c-data-structures/README.md

 # C Data structures

 Personal collection of data structures I can use in C projects.
 They're not header only, they require the rest of the file too.
-Feel free to use them as you please
+Feel free to use them as you please.

+## Testing

+To run tests, simply run `make`.